Enplug

-Enplug was an American technology company headquartered in Culver City, California that offers software for digital displays, allowing real-time social media interaction between brands and users.
+Enplug, Inc. was an American technology company headquartered in Culver City, California that offers software for digital displays, allowing real-time social media interaction between brands and users.
 The company was a software licensing business.

 Enplug was acquired by Spectrio in 2021.

 History

 Enplug was part of the emerging Los Angeles startup community, dubbed "Silicon Beach" The company was a graduate of StartEngine, founded by Howard Marks, in September 2012.
 Since its founding, the company had received awards such as placement on both the Inc. Magazine and Forbes 30 Under 30 lists.

 Funding

 In April, 2014, Enplug raised $2.5 million through seed funding, which came from a number of investors, such as Larry Keele, co-founder of Oaktree Capital Management; Rasoul Oskouy, founding member of Juniper Networks; Bill Gross, founder of Idealab; Hossein Eslambolchi, former president and CTO at AT&T; David Cohen, Executive Vice President at Interscope Records; Justin Caldbeck, managing director at Lightspeed Venture Partners; Troy Carter, CEO at Atom Factory; Activision co-founder Howard Marks; Amidi Group, DominateFund, and zPark Venture.